 Basically, Jesus tells them to set forth on a journey without taking any provisions.
 No food.
 No money.
 No extra clothing.
 Nothing but a staff (presumably for protection from wild animals).
 That's it!
 Now when we go on a trip, my husband does a wonderful job of packing light.
 He takes only the bare essentials and has no problem with wearing the same shoes with every outfit.
-But what Jesus was telling the disciples to set out with goes far beyond light packing.
+Me?
+Well, let's just say I like to be prepared.
+I might need rain gear or snow shoes.
+Sunscreen and insect repellant?
+Yep, I've got it.
+How about an extra set of clothes in case the ones I'm wearing are eaten by bears or something.
+You never know, so I like to be prepared.
+It's safe to say I'm not a light packer like Jason.
+But what Jesus was telling the disciples in the above passage goes far beyond light packing.
 They weren't to take anything but a staff.
+Can you imagine?
+No deodorant, toothpaste or change of underwear.
+I certainly wouldn't want to be their travel companion.
+Gross!

 I imagine a hand going in the air.
 "Um, excuse me, Jesus.
 How are we supposed to provide for ourselves?
 How are we supposed to eat?"
 Jesus just smiles and continues to give other instructions for the journey.
 When the directions are completed, the disciples are sent out.
 Now, let's fast forward to their return from their journey.